zhaobn/comlog/notes/meeting_notes_20210524.md

 Task-specifically, I'm making these changes:

 - Fix (typed frames) enumeration depth = 2, in order to include `addnn <num -> num -> num>`, `mulnn <num -> num -> num>`.
 - Not consider `ifElse` for now (otherwise typed frames N = 7 million).
-Hence not having `isShape`, `eqShape` sorts of primitives, really focus on the universal arithmetric relationships that we are testing.
+Hence not having `isShape`, `eqShape` sorts of primitives, instead let the model really focus on the universal arithmetric relationships that we are testing.

 ## Model results